Olethreutinae

 (NCBI-index: 1.030480)

 The Lakes Marble (Celypha rufana) can be recognized by a network of thin red-brown lines on the forewing, which can be yellow-brown to dark grey-brown.
 This pattern of lines is most noticeable in the outer half of the wing.
-There is a dark spot along the inner edge near the inner edge corner.
-The flight period is in one generation from May to early August and the wingspan is 16-19mm.
+There is a dark spot near the inner edge corner.
+The flight period is one generation from May to early August and the wingspan is 16-19mm.
 Host plant: Tansy and Mugwort.
 Dutch name: Smallijnbladroller.
 Frisian name:

 Flying period: